floydfdes/app-hobbynest/README.md

 5. Open `http://localhost:3000` in your browser to view the app.

-## 📚 Documentation

-For more detailed information about the project structure, API endpoints, and component usage, please refer to our [Wiki](link-to-your-wiki).

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guide](link-to-contributing-guide) for more details.

-## 📄 License

-This project is licensed under the [MIT License](link-to-license-file).

 ## 📞 Contact

-For any queries or support, please reach out to us through the contact form in the application or email us at support@hobbynest.com.
+For any queries or support, please reach out to us through the contact form in the application or email us at floydprogrammer@gmail.com.

 ---